itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/xray.md

 - **Tracing** is an end to end way to following a “request”
 - Each component dealing with the request adds its own “trace”
 - Tracing is made of segments (+ sub segments)
-- Annotations can be added to traces to provide extra-information
+- Annotations can be added to trace to provide extra-information
 - Ability to trace:
     - Every request
     - Sample request (as a % for example or a rate per minute)